Learning about the history of your destination makes the place come alive — with old stories and clues that give context and meaning to your travels.

-For an adventurous exploration of a dusty town of yore, rent an ATV at the general store and cruise through St. Elmo’s abandoned streets, looking through windows that take you back to life during the mining boom.
+For an adventurous exploration of a dusty town of yore, rent an ATV and cruise through St. Elmo’s abandoned streets, looking through windows that take you back to life during the mining boom.
 Residents of St. Elmo (near Buena Vista) took the last train out in 1922, leaving it as one of the best preserved ghost towns in Colorado.
-COLORADO.com/GhostTowns

 4. Pueblo Chile & Frijoles Festival

 If you think we forgot to use spellcheck for “chile,” settle down; we’re talking about the famed Pueblo green chile here.
 That city’s chile is so popular that every September, 100,000 people celebrate its harvest by strolling along Pueblo’s historic Union Avenue listening to live music, browsing through local art and, of course, smelling roasting chiles and then tasting the yummy dishes made from them.
 (Sept.
-19–21, 2014) pueblochilefestivalinfo.com
+24–26, 2021)

 5. A Good Ol’ Road Trip

-Follow the Trail of the Ancients Scenic Byway in the southwestern portion of the state and be blown away by the sheer amount of Ancestral Puebloan sites you’ll uncover.
+Follow the Trail of the Ancients byway in the southwestern portion of the state and be blown away by the sheer amount of Ancestral Puebloan sites you’ll uncover.
 The 116-mile drive skirts ancient cliff dwellings, pueblos and kivas as well as several history-rich museums.
-Colorado has 24 other byways that weave, climb and traverse through the state’s varied terrain.
-COLORADO.com/Byways
+Colorado has 25 other byways that weave, climb and traverse through the state’s varied terrain.

-Denver’s History Colorado Center puts on a weekend festival that truly lives up to the “hands-on” trope.
-Learn important life skills, like how to weave a traditional American Indian blanket, lay adobe bricks and design a cattle brand.
-Engage with performers detailing historic Colorado eras, like the story of Lincoln Hills, an African-American resort popular during the 1940s.
+Denver's History Colorado Center puts on an annual event that truly lives up to the “hands-on” trope.
+Learn important life skills, like how to weave a traditional Native American blanket, square dance and do rope tricks.
+Engage with performers detailing historic Colorado eras, like the story of Lincoln Hills, an African American resort popular during the 1940s.
 Or, listen to traditional American Indian drummers and the dancers as they meticulously move to the beats.
 (Aug.
-1–2, 2014)
+1, 2021)

 7. Satisfy That Sweet Tooth